Native Seedling Sale

-Typically we get most of our seedlings from the Virginia Department of Forestry is our main provider of bare-root seedlings.
+Typically we get most of our seedlings from the Virginia Department of Forestry and Alpha Nurseries, Inc. are our main providers of bare-root seedlings.
 We like to support our state forestry department and help increase demand for native trees and shrubs.
 We also purchase seedlings from other neighboring states and private nurseries.

 What are the funds used for?